microsoft/TypeScript-wiki/Updating-TypeScript-in-Visual-Studio-2017.md

 ![15.3 properties page](https://user-images.githubusercontent.com/820883/27146889-b7498fd2-50ef-11e7-86c3-af1d84bf3d1d.png "15.3 properties page")

-When setting a TypeScript version on a project, the project becomes fixed on the that version.
+When setting a TypeScript version on a project, the project becomes fixed on that version.
-If a new TypeScript version becomes available through a Visual Studio update or a manual SDK download, the project will **still use the version it is fixed to**.
+Even if a new TypeScript version becomes available through a Visual Studio update or a manual SDK download, the project will **still use the version it is fixed to**.
 To stay on the latest version, we encourage you to set your projects to "use latest available" as described in step 4 above.

 > Note!
 If multiple projects are loaded with different TypeScript versions set in the properties page, the **latest** TypeScript version of all versions specified will take precedence.